 "There are positive benefits to piano education in young kids, and it looks like for recognizing differences between sounds including speech sounds, it’s better than extra reading," said senior study author Robert Desimone.

 A study from Northwestern University also supports the theory that music can help young children process words.
 Researchers measured brain performance in low-income kids who attended the Harmony Project, an after-school music program in Los Angeles.
 Kids who had two years of music instruction were able to process many more speech sounds — and with greater precision — than those who only had one year of instruction.
 Researchers speculate that music and speech share common characteristics — pitch, timing and timbre — and that the brain relies on the same neural pathways to process both.
 Sharper language skills, including reading, may in turn help kids learn better in all subjects, from math to social studies.
 A case in point is Harmony Project itself: More than 90 percent of its graduates have gone on to college since 2008, while the drop-out rate in the neighborhoods the children come from is 50 percent or higher.

 4. Magnifies memory

 Related to speech processing, those with musical training are also better at remembering spoken words (verbal memory).
-A 2013 study from Germany found that second-graders who spent 45 minutes a week learning a musical instrument recalled more words recited to them than kids who received no musical training or those who spent the same amount of time in science class.
+A study published in Frontiers in Neuroscience found that second-graders in Germany who spent 45 minutes a week learning a musical instrument recalled more words recited to them than kids who received no musical training or those who spent the same amount of time in science class.
 Music-making also seems to boost working memory — the ability to temporarily store and use information that helps you reason, learn or complete a complex task.

 5. Promotes empathy